a literary arts organization & small press based in HTX. 501c3.

 -

 Founder, Editor, President & TreasurerColin James Sturdevant is a poet and writer living in the melting pot city that is Houston, TX.
-His work has appeared in Crab Creek Review, Blue Stem, The Bayou Review, Peach Fuzz Magazine, and Mid/South Sonnets.
+His work has appeared in Crab Creek Review, Bluestem Magazine, The Bayou Review, Peach Fuzz Magazine, and Mid/South Sonnets.
 He is an MFA in Creative Writing - Poetry candidate at the low residency program at Western Colorado University.
-He enjoys cookery and dining out, craft cocktails, and foolishness.
 He's more interested in your story.

 -